gytterberg/technical-interview-prep/algorithms/4-optimizations/1-intersection.md

 Given two sorted arrays of numbers, return an array containing all values that appear in *both* arrays.
 The numbers in the resulting array (the "intersection") may be returned in any order, they needn't be sorted.

+You can assume that each array has only unique values (no duplicates within the array).

 Follow-up: now consider what you might do if the given arrays are *not* sorted.

 # Examples